devgav/devgav.github.io/projects/BillTracker.md

 ## As small as managing can get

 I think that one of the most difficult things for me this semester was learning how to manage a team.
-Learning to adapt to the current state of the project every milestone was something that was something that I had never thought I would be doing.
+Learning to adapt to the current state of the project every milestone was something that I had never thought I would be doing.
 I tried to guide our team by delegating tasks that they would succeed in given their skills and interest, and I also managed them by having meetings every tuesday and thursday where we discussed how everyone was doing on their tasks.
-In addition, I was creating tasks for our team and making sure that the project that we were creating was in line with our agreed upon vision with the DOE.
+In addition, I would create tasks for our team and meet every 4 weeks with our customer to discuss any changes to our current project.

 ## Everything is going to be fine.